eltoroit/eltoroit.github.io/docs/_posts/2021-05-30-HardwarePWM-RPIO.md

 - `36` We are going to update the percentages once per second (1000 ms).
 - `39` Instantiate the class that handles the hardware.
-- `41-51` Detect and handle the events when the NodeJS process terminates
+- `41-51` Detect and handle the events when the Node.js process terminates
 - `54-63` Update values when we reach the extremes
 - `65-68` If the data is within the correct range, call the hardware (`67`) to update the LED.
 - `71-73` The infinite loop